Get

 Grooming

-Daily brushing is really recommended for these pups to prevent mats and tangles and to remove any dirt and debris between baths.
+Daily brushing is recommended to prevent mats and tangles and to remove any dirt and debris between baths.
 It might also be a great idea to buy a de-shedding tool to get to the undercoat, removing dead follicles to promote healthy new growth.

 Suitable for:

-The Great Pyrenees is a terrific playmate for older kids, an efficient guardian for livestock and property, and absolutely loves outdoor living.
-If you’re looking for a furry farm hand or outdoor watcher, you couldn’t pick a better pooch.
+The Great Pyrenees is a terrific playmate for older kids, an efficient guardian of livestock and property, and an incredible pet for families.
+If you’re looking for a furry farm hand or outdoor watcher, you couldn’t pick a better pup.
+They get along with children and other pets if they’re trained and socialized properly.

 Not for:

-If you have limited mobility, physical restrictions, dog allergies, or very small kiddos, this might not be your best breed choice.
+If you have limited mobility, physical restrictions, dog allergies, or tiny kids, the Great Pyrenees may not be the ideal pet.
 Also, due to their massive size and desire to wander, they don’t make excellent candidates for apartment or city living.

 Golden Retriever Overview